zammad/zammad-user-documentation/basics/zammad-glossary.rst

    :admin-docs:`in the admin documentation </manage/knowledge-base.html>`,
    if you're an agent you can learn more about the functionality on this page:
    :doc:`/extras/knowledge-base`.

-Kibana
-   Kibana is a browser-based, open-source reporting tool that focuses on data evaluation.
-It was developed by Elastic, which is why it is not a surprise that it uses data from Elasticsearch for its analytics.

-   Kibana can be integrated with Zammad, allowing for helpdesk data to be mapped in the reporting tool.

-   .. hint:: **🤓 This does not apply to SaaS Zammad instances.**

-   You can learn more on our `Kibana landing page <https://zammad.com/en/product/features/kibana-integration>`_.

 L
 -